Hathaway Recovery COVID Clean Commitment

-HATHAWAY RECOVERY WILL REMAIN OPEN AND ACCEPTING NEW PATIENTS IN NEEDS WHO STRUGGLES FROM ADDICTION.
+HATHAWAY RECOVERY WILL REMAIN OPEN AND ACCEPTING NEW PATIENTS IN NEED.

 We are living in unprecedented times.
 Our prayers are with the families currently dealing with COVID-19 and other serious illnesses, particularly those who have lost a loved one.
 All of us in some way have been impacted by the uncertainties related to this dangerous virus.
 For some, it means cancelled travel plans or events.
 For others, it means lost work.
 For those in healthcare, it means bracing for unknown clinical challenges.
 For families with loved ones in senior care facilities, it means limited visits.